JamesDeschard/my_templating_engine/readme.md

 ```

 ## Call the render_to_string() method to create your new HTML template

-Templates are to be added to the templates directory.
 To add data to a template, call the render_to_string method.
 It takes two parameters, the previously defined context and the name of your html file.
 For example: